-Incoming freshmen, transfer students, and all enrolled King's students can compete for one to four year ROTC scholarships that pay full tuition and fees regardless of cost and \$1,200 per year for books in addition to the monthly stipend.
+Incoming freshmen, transfer students, and all enrolled King's students can compete for one to four year ROTC scholarships that pay full tuition and fees regardless of cost and

+\$1,200 per year for books in addition to the monthly stipend.
 Special five year scholarships may be available for qualifying Physician Assistant majors.
-For academic year 2008/2009, 87% of our students are on an Army ROTC Scholarship.
 The Army will commission successful graduates as a second lieutenant with a starting salary of over \$38,000 per year plus housing allowance, food allowance, and medical and dental benefits, as well as 30 days paid vacation per year.